Vrolijk/OSDD/datadiode_hardware_setups.md

 <img src="img/TP-Link-1to4-datadiode-test.jpg" width=300>

 When we created a direct loop on TX-RX using only one mediaconverter with a standard cable we only received the MPCP message 4 times when sending 50Gb on full speed from the Transmitter proxy.
 Educated guess is a faulty splitter.
-Waiting for a new splitter to arrive to check if its a broken fiber or the wrong type of hardware/cable.
+Waiting for a new splitter to arrive to check if its a broken fiber or the wrong type of hardware/cable. <br>
+Update march 02, 2022: Recieved a new splitter with the same result.
+This splitter doesn't work in this setup.

 # Examples with proxies